effendiian/sizeup_godot_2dplatformer/README.md

 ## Binaries ##

-At this time, there are no binaries of the game that you can try out.
-This section will be expanded once that changes.
+You can find the binaries under the 'builds' folder.
+Currently, there is an exported runnable for the Windows OS alone.

-If you want to build the project for yourself follow the official engine documentation for the [Export](https://docs.godotengine.org/en/3.1/getting_started/workflow/export/index.html) workflow.
+If you want to build the project for a different platform yourself, follow the official engine documentation for the [Export](https://docs.godotengine.org/en/3.1/getting_started/workflow/export/index.html) workflow.

 ## Contributions ##